 It’s a logical inference to likewise understand how stressors in a mother’s environment for a developing fetus will cause the fetus to adapt at the cellular level.
 If, for example, the fetus is stressed by inadequate oxygen – hypoxia – this study shows how cells will adapt in ways that foster mutations and diseases.

 When the stressed fetus arrives in a different environment after birth, the newborn’s cells are maladapted to certain aspects of a normal environment – to adequate oxygen in this example.
-The evolutionary lack of feedback mechanisms contribute to the cells’ adjustments to the old environment persisting in the new environment.
+Many of the cells’ adjustments to the old environment persist in the new environment.
 Pathways epigenetically adapted to best survive during the fetus’ development in the womb may impact the infant’s development in a normal environment.

-Researchers would make significant contributions to the existing science should they further investigate treatments and therapies that reverse the causes of adverse epigenetic changes.
+Researchers could make significant contributions to science by investigating treatments and therapies that potentially reverse causes of epigenetic changes.

 http://www.pnas.org/content/112/12/3764.full “Environmental stress induces trinucleotide repeat mutagenesis in human cells”